Content is loading...

 Setting some special time aside to play or talk with your child.
 This helps build the relationship between you and your child.
 When they are younger you can play with toys and picture books.
 When they get older you can talk to them about their day or about their interests.

 Ensure your child is well rested in a routine.
 Stammering can increase when your child is tired.
-Children who stammer respond well to routine and structure at home and at nursery or playgroup.
+Children who stammer often respond well to routine and structure at home and at nursery or playgroup.

 Things to avoid